Table of Contents

 The storage subsystem consists of four SATA III ports and a single M.2 slot that can operate in either NVMe or SATA (NGFF) mode.

 PCIe connectivity is also limited: just one full‑length x16 slot (Gen 3) and one x1 slot whose lanes come from the chipset (Gen 2).
-The large number of CPU PCIe lanes provided by Xeon E5 processors remains largely unused in this design.
+This design leaves most of the Xeon E5’s PCIe lanes completely wasted.

-One of the main features is active VRM cooling, implemented in the typical Chinese fashion: a small fan integrated into the heatsink, spinning at a fixed speed.
-Although the power delivery itself is the classic budget layout of three doubled phases (six “virtual” phases), the active cooling allows you to use mid‑range CPUs without much worry.
+One of the board’s standout features is its active VRM cooling, implemented in a classic budget Chinese board design: a small fan integrated into the heatsink, spinning at a fixed speed.
+Although the power delivery itself is the classic budget layout of three doubled phases (six “virtual” phases), the active cooling allows you to handle mid-range CPUs with confidence.
 While the manufacturer doesn’t specify a maximum TDP, we recommend sticking to models around 120–135 W.

 Our sample is equipped with MOSFETs marked PQ PN0301 and PQ PN0302 (we were unable to find exact specifications).
 It employs uP1961S MOSFET drivers (x4) and a uP1649Q PWM controller.
 The same configuration is used in this vendor’s more expensive boards as well, for example the Qiyida X99 H9s.

 The main drawback is the lack of S3 sleep (which is typical for inexpensive boards).
-You can also note the few fan headers and average audio without dedicated filtering capacitors.
+Other downsides include a lack of fan headers and basic audio without dedicated filtering capacitors.

 Revisions